cafalchio/PySpace/README.md

 <img src="images/solve_bug.png" alt="solving bug"/>

--I have tried both cProfile and memory profiler, but I cound not find it.
+- I have tried both cProfile and memory profiler, but I cound not find it.

 - The game is not responsive to the terminal window size.
 It was designed to be played on a 90x30 terminal window.
 If the window is smaller, the game is not displayed correctly.
 If the window is bigger, it can get slow.